top of page

 If you implement a strategy of watching various deceased relatives, FamilySearch will notify you whenever another user changes the information about an ancestor in the family tree.

 Before April 2020, this was called "Watching," and the persons you followed were placed on a Watch List.
-Since that date, the features have been renamed "Follow" with a "Follow List."
+Since then, the features have been renamed "Follow" with a "Follow List."
 The Following Page lists all the persons you have selected to monitor and a changelog.

 To follow an ancestor, click on the word "Follow" on their profile page or a pop-up Person card from any family tree view.